-In reality, true hard and heavy training has and will continue to work forever.
+In reality, actual hard and heavy training has and will continue to work forever.

-That means sets of 5-20 reps close to and to failure.
+That means sets of 5-20 reps.
 That’s all you need, and everything else is just extra noise.

 If you aren’t stronger now than you were six months ago, then you’ve done something seriously wrong.